 In response to the lack of testing, Decarcerate Alameda County, a community organization of family members of people held in SRJ, held a press conference in Dublin on Monday where they demanded that the jail offer testing to every incarcerated person once a month and test all incarcerated people upon release, among other changes.

 This week the Sheriff’s Office began differentiating between symptomatic and asymptomatic cases, likely to mitigate fears about what a 100-person outbreak might look like.
 They claim that only 11 people have symptoms, a small minority of all active cases.
 Although this emphasizes the relatively small number of people who are actually suffering from the virus, it also implies that far more people across the jail may have COVID-19 but not show symptoms that would trigger a test.

 Decarcerate Alameda County has also called on the jail to release all incarcerated people on pretrial.
-There are currently 1867 people held in the jail, over 100 more than the year low.
+There are currently 1867 people held in the jail, over 100 more than the lowest count reported in 2020.